Spiaggia di Sperlonga, Italy. Beachside town

 Positano, with its colorful houses cascading down the cliff to the sea, is one of the most iconic towns on the Amalfi Coast.
 Known for its pebble beaches, upscale boutiques, and breathtaking views, Positano offers a slice of la dolce vita.

-Check out our Guide to the Best Towns to Stay on the Amalfi Coast for more!
+Check out my Guide to the Best Towns to Stay on the Amalfi Coast for more!

 4. Viterbo: Lazio’s Medieval Masterpiece